Singularity

 Known issues

-As a default, Singularity uses the /tmp directory on the local machine (whichever node or login node you happen to be working on) to dump temporary and cache files generated during the build process.
+directory on the local machine (whichever node or login node you are working on) to dump temporary and cache files generated during the build process.
 After a container is built, these are usually deleted.
 For containers with a large total size (more than a few GB), you may encounter an error no space left on device

-If you see this, then it most likely means that /tmp got filled up on the machine you're using.
-To get around this issue, create faketmp and fakecache directories, and redirect Singularity's default temporary output to SINGULARITY_TMPDIR and SINGULARITY_CACHEDIR
+got filled up on the machine you're using.
+To get around this issue, create faketmp

-export $SINGULARITY_CACHEDIR=$SCRATCH/$user/container/fakecache
+export SINGULARITY_CACHEDIR=$SCRATCH/$USER/container/fakecache

-export $SINGULARITY_TMPDIR=$SCRATCH/$user/container/faketmp
+export SINGULARITY_TMPDIR=$SCRATCH/$USER/container/faketmp

-You can delete everything in the faketmp and fakecache directories after creation of your container.
+You can delete everything in the faketmp